sfc-gh-dwilczak/tutorials/docs/snowflake/container/cpu/jupyter.md

 !!! warning
     Login with the user we created.
 Username: "container_jupyter" and the password you gave to the setup script.

+!!!
+Note
+    WAIT for public endpoint to **NOT** say: Endpoints provisioning in progress... check back in a few minutes.
+It will give you a url.

 === ":octicons-image-16: SQL"

     ```sql